lucidrains/gateloop-transformer/README.md

 Update 2: Got a smaller GateLoop transformer (gate loop dimensions of 128) to run on sequence length of 256.
 It is converging very well with a quick eyeball.
 Will run some more rigorous experiments tomorrow.

+Update 3: Fixed a misunderstanding and definitely seems to be converging better than vanilla linear attention (from my memories of those experiments).

 ## Install

 ```bash